spham395/04-Logic-Pseudocode_IDEs/03_Debugging/02_IO_Debugging.md

 ### Step Three: Snapshot

-For printf(), taking a snapshot is fairly simple.
+For print(), taking a snapshot is fairly simple.
 Unlike other methods, we aren't going to take a legit snapshot.
 Instead, we narrow down the area of where the issue occurred and debug that portion.

 **Let's take a look at the example:**
 * Where does the code first break in this program?